 Can I still retire to France after Brexit?
 What are the requirements for retiring to France?

 Yes, it is still possible to retire to France, but as with all other cases, you will need to prove sufficient funds and health insurance coverage.
 British pensioners receiving a British state pension may also be able to receive an S1 form from the NHS, which entitles them to access the French social security system.
-The first step to residency for a retiree in France would be to apply for a one-year long-stay visitor visa.
+Read our guide Retiring to France: Visas & the Path to Permanent Residency

 Does owning a property in France guarantee residency?